kinkofer/PokemonAPI/README.md

 ### Resources

-Some properties on the returned object are type `PKMNamedAPIResource<T>` or `PKMAPIResource<T>` where generic `T` is another class with additional information.
+Some properties on the returned object are type `PKMAPIResource<T>` where generic `T` is another class with additional information.
 Passing that property to `PokemonAPI.resourceService.fetch(_ resource:)` will return that underlying class.
 An example is provided below.

 ### Lists

 Fetching lists will return a `PagedObject<T>` containing a page of results, plus the total count, number of pages, and if next and/or previous pages are available.
-The `results` will be an array of `PKMNamedAPIResource<T>` or `PKMAPIResource<T>`, so it's typical to fetch the resources immediately, if needed.
+The `results` will be an array of `PKMAPIResource<T>`, so it's typical to fetch the resources immediately, if needed.

 Web API functions for lists take a `PaginationState` enum parameter.
 There are two cases for this enum, `.initial(pageLimit: Int)` for the first call, and `.continuing(PKMPagedObject<T>, PaginationRelationship)` for subsequent calls.
 Each function sets a default value of `.initial(pageLimit: 20)`, but you can pass your own page limit.
 After the first call, you use `.continuing()` with the PagedObject from the last response, and a `PaginationRelationship` for navigation (`.next`, `.previous`, `.first`, `.last`, or a specific `.page(Int)`).